aurelio-amerio/techytok/_posts/2019-10-26-code-optimisation-in-julia.md

 As you can see `r` at the beginning is an `Int64` and then is converted into a `Float64`, which slows down the function.
 In this case it is enough to declare `r=0.00` to solve the problem.

 # Function profiling
+Profiling is the practice of measuing the execution time and memory usage of each part of a piece of code, in order to better understand how to optimise it.

 In this section we will learn how to find the bottlenecks in the execution of a function, so that we know which parts of the function should be optimised.